Disney Theatrical Productions: Freaky Friday

 A musical version of the film, with a book by Bridget Carpenter and a score by Ryan Scott Oliver, was expected to have a "developmental production" at the La Jolla Playhouse in spring 2012.
 Christopher Ashley was named as "likely" to be the director.
 A developmental lab is set for 31 March through 10 April 2015.
 Ultimately music and lyrics fell into the hands of Tom Kitt and Brian Yorkey of If/Then and Next To Normal fame.
 The premier engagement occurred at Arlington Virginia's Signature Theater from October 4 to November 20, 2016, under the direction of Christopher Ashley.
 The creative team included choreography by Sergio Trujillo, music supervision by Bryan Perri, orchestration by Michael Starobin / Tom Kitt, scenic design by Beowulf Boritt, costume design by Emily Rebholz, lighting by Howell Binkley and sound design by Brian Ronan and Kai Harada.
-The west coast engagement at the La Jolla Playhouse (January 31, 2017 - March 19, 2017) reprised most of its Signature Theatre creative team and cast.
+The west coast engagement at the La Jolla Playhouse (January 31, 2017 – March 19, 2017) reprised most of its Signature Theatre creative team and cast.
 The Studio Cast Recording album was released by Walt Disney Records on February 10, 2017.

 Bedknobs and Broomsticks

-The musical based on the 1971 film and the stories by Mary Norton will feature songs from the film by The Sherman Brothers, new songs by Neil Bartram and a book by Brian Hill is due to be produced by Michael Harrison, by special arrangement with Disney Theatrical Productions and will open in August 2021 in at the Theatre Royal in Newcastle upon Tyne before embarking a UK and Ireland tour.
-The production will be directed by Candice Edmunds and Jamie Harrison, with set and illusions also by Harrison.
+The musical based on the 1971 film and the stories by Mary Norton features songs from the film by The Sherman Brothers, new songs by Neil Bartram, and a book by Brian Hill.
+The production was produced by Michael Harrison, by special arrangement with Disney Theatrical Productions and opened in August 2021 at the Theatre Royal in Newcastle upon Tyne before embarking a UK and Ireland tour.
+The production was directed by Candice Edmunds and Jamie Harrison, with set and illusions also by Harrison.

+Upcoming productions

+The Greatest Showman

+On August 9, 2024, the Disney Theatrical Group announced that a stage musical adaptation of the 2017 film was in development.

+On the 5th of March 2025, it was confirmed that the show will premiere in the Bristol Hippodrome in Spring 2026.

+The cast is led by Oliver Tompsett and Samantha Barks.

-Cancelled projects
+Cancelled productions

 Alice in Wonderland

-In 2011, Disney Theatrical was in early talks with Tim Burton and screenwriter Linda Woolverton, to develop the 2010 film of the same name into a Broadway musical.
+In 2011, Disney Theatrical was in early talks with Tim Burton and screenwriter Linda Woolverton, to develop the 2010 film into a Broadway musical.
 Woolverton authored the screenplay for Disney's The Lion King and is also the Tony Award-nominated book writer of Beauty and the Beast, Aida, and Lestat.
 Burton was planned to also render the overall designs for the stage musical.
 Woolverton was planned to adapt her screenplay for the stage production.
 Neither a composer nor songwriter were publicly announced.
 Robert Jess Roth was set to helm the stage musical that would have choreography by Matt West.
 The duo also collaborated on Disney's first Broadway outing: Beauty and the Beast.
 No casting was announced.
 With no updates or announcements on the project in over a decade, this musical is presumably no longer in development.